-Career family structures, as shown in Figure 49.6, resemble job family structures in that there are a number of different 'families'.
+Career family structures, as shown in Figure 46.6, resemble job family structures in that there are a number of different 'families'.
 The difference is that in a career family, jobs in the corresponding levels across each of the career families are within the same size range and, if an analytical job evaluation scheme is used, this is defined by the same range of scores.
-Similarly, the pay ranges in corresponding levels across the career families are the same, although to deal with market pressures, market supplements or premiums may be added for individual jobs to the normal pay range for their level.
-In effect, a career structure is a single-graded structure in which each grade has been divided into families.
+Similarly, the pay ranges in corresponding levels across the career families are the same.
+In effect, a career structure is a single graded structure in which each grade has been divided into families.